nishantshaligram/nishantshaligram.github.io/tb_policy.md

 ---
 title: Trading Book Privacy Policy
 ---
-# Trading Book Privacy Policy Page
+# Trading Book Privacy Policy
-## Privacy Policy

 Nishant Shaligram built the Trading Book app as an Ad Supported app.
 This SERVICE is provided by Nishant Shaligram at no cost and is intended for use as is.